Imagine for a moment you’re having a dream.

 You’re health too may some day fail.

-If it does, you can only hope that you get the support that is being asked of you now.
+If it does, you can only hope that you recieve the support that is being asked from you now.

 With your patience, understanding and support, I might just be able to make it out of that dark room.

 Share this letter with those you care about